nnirror/facet/README.md

 ---
 - **cosine** ( _frequency_, _duration_ = 1 second, _samplerate_ = default_sample_rate )
 	- generates a cosine wave at `frequency` hertz, lasting for `duration` samples, at the sample rate defined by `samplerate`.
+	- Output range is from -1 - 1.
 	- example:
 		- `$('example').cosine(440,n4).play(); // 440 Hz cosine wave for a quarter note`
 ---